Druzhba Arena: 2014 fire

-On the night of May 26, 2014, Druzhba Arena was ransacked by an armed group as part of the War in Donbass.
+On the night of May 26, 2014, Druzhba Arena was ransacked by an armed group as part of the War in Donbas.
 The men tied up security, looted the arena, stole televisions, safety deposit boxes, equipment and a company car before destroying surveillance equipment – after which they set the arena on fire.
-President of the HC Donbass Borys Kolesnikov in an appeal of May 27, accused of what happened representatives of the so-called Donetsk People's Republic, saying “We call on those people who still sympathize with the rebels of the so-called Donetsk People’s Republic, terrorizing East Ukraine – think: Is this a “future” they want for themselves and their children?"
+President of the HC Donbas Borys Kolesnikov in an appeal of May 27, accused of what happened representatives of the so-called Donetsk People's Republic, saying “We call on those people who still sympathize with the rebels of the so-called Donetsk People’s Republic, terrorizing East Ukraine – think: Is this a “future” they want for themselves and their children?"

-HC Donbass expected the arena to be operational within 90 days and fully restored by the start of the KHL season.
-This did not happen and the team provisionally withdrew from the KHL and HC Donbass currently play in Druzhkivka in the Ukrainian Hockey League.
+HC Donbas expected the arena to be operational within 90 days and fully restored by the start of the KHL season.
+This did not happen and the team provisionally withdrew from the KHL and HC Donbas currently play in Druzhkivka in the Ukrainian Hockey League.